 - Current Resume

 Your Self-Statement should be a double-spaced, typed essay outlining your academic interests, career goals, and how the program meets your needs.
 The statement and your resume will both need to be emailed to: email@example.com.

 Two professional letters are required from current or past employers, or community leaders, and should be submitted on appropriate letterhead with a signature.
 These letters should be emailed by your recommenders to: firstname.lastname@example.org.

 3. Interview with the Health Services Administration Program Coordinator

 Once the department has received all of your application materials, qualified applicants will be contacted to set-up an admissions interview.
 Interviews will either be conducted over the phone or through Zoom.
-This program is offered entirely online or you can take some on-campus courses at the Frisco campus.
+This program is offered entirely online.

 If you have questions about the application process, please contact Nicole Brown at Nicole.Brown@unt.edu.

 Graduate students are advised by department faculty.
 Program Coordinator Dr. Liam O’Neill can help connect you with potential faculty advisors based on your unique interests.

 the RHS mission is to prepare professionals to enhance the lives of diverse populations including the aging population, individuals with disabilities, substance use disorders and/or chronic health concerns through training in advanced research, education and service delivery, or clinical practice.

 Our department is comprised of community engaged academics providing an education that reaches beyond the classroom.